osohq/oso/docs/content/any/guides/enforcement/_index.md

 ---
-title: Enforcing an Oso Policy (Oso 0.20.0 Beta)
+title: Enforcing an Oso Policy
 weight: 4
 any: true
 aliases: